blib-la/ask-poddy/README.md

 > Subsequent requests will use the downloaded model stored in the network volume.
 <!-- prettier-ignore-end -->

-This command reads all markdown documents from a defined folder, creates embeddings using the embedding endpoint running on RunPod, and stores these embeddings in the local vector store:
+This command reads all markdown documents from the `ask-poddy/data/runpod-docs/` folder, creates embeddings using the embedding endpoint running on RunPod, and stores these embeddings in the local vector store:

 ![Diagram showing how the vector store gets populated with documents](./assets/20240613_diagram_populate_vector_store.png)